Aerospace Dreams

 General Dynamics XF-28

-This model in fact arose when I bought a kit of the new F-16, back in the mid-1970s, and made it up in pristine white plastic to show off its revolutionary design.
-But the close-coupled canard of the Viggen also impressed me deeply and I thought, "Why didn't General Dynamics do that?".
+This model arose when I bought a kit of the new F-16, back in the mid-1970s, and made it up in pristine white plastic to show off its revolutionary design.
+But the close-coupled canard of the Viggen also impressed me deeply and I thought, "Why didn't General Dynamics do that?"
 I could not resist going out and buying a razor saw....

 The model won me the odd prize and even found its way to the IPMS national competition finals in 1981 (though it is nowhere near prizewinning quality, I can assure you!).

 Meanwhile HIMAT, a real project, flew.
 When the design was released, to my astonishment it was effectively a small-scale prototype of my XF-28!
 It was this resemblance that prompted the first part of my backstory.
-The UK connection has been added for another reason, and may or may not stick.
+The UK connection has been added after hearing about Tanner's work, but I still have my doubts about that.
+I may be mixing up two quite different aircraft projects: historians of Whiffland can be as fallible as those of the real world.